stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 ## Operation

-Press the button to verify that the LED turns on.
-Press the button to verify the LED turns off.
+Press the button to verify the LED turns on.
+Press the button again to verify the LED turns off.
 If you do not see the desired results, verify the code, make necessary changes, and upload the program again.
 Troubleshooting is a part of the learning process.

 ## Summing up